Samreay/Samreay/content/reviews/completionist_chronicles/index.md

 ---
 title:  "A Review of Dakota Krout's Completionist Chronicles and Ritualist from a grumpy LitRPG reader"
 short_title:  "A Review of Dakota Krout's Completionist Chronicles."
 description: "World-system LitRPG.
 Fun read with an interesting cast.
-Ignore the weird opening about Elon Musk."
+Ignore the weird opening about Elon Musk.
+A chill, fun read."
-long_description: "My second Krout series, and whilst the first book isn't as gripping as Dungeon Born, it keeps things going for many books and is a chill, fun read."
 date: 2021-05-03
 categories: [reviews]
 review: B